dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_8_METplus_Analysis_Tools.rst

 Feel free to experiment with METviewer and make additional plots.

-End of Practical Session 5
+End of Practical Session 5  ???
+Julie, what is this?
+Why is session 5 listed in session 8 like this???
 ==========================

 End of Practical Session 5